temporalio/documentation/docs/dev-guide/golang/project-setup.md

 **What is the minimum code I need to create a boilerplate Temporal Application?**

-Let’s start out with a single Activity Workflow and a Worker and add a testing framework.
+Let’s start out with a single Activity Workflow and register those functions with a Worker.

+After we get the Worker running and have started a Workflow Execution, we will add a testing framework.

 ### Project structure